catherineisonline/frontend-mentor-challenge-solutions/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flex
+- Grid
 - Desktop-first workflow
-- Vanilla JavaScript

 ## What I learned

-When I first started learning JavaScript it used to be very ahrd to understand how to interact with DOM elements when they have the same class name.
-With time, it's getting much easier and I am happy to practice it one more time!
+A very easy project to keep updated with the Frontend Mentor projects and remember the basics!

 ## Useful resources